-The last three sector reports examined the expo, nut and television broadcasting sectors, respectively.
+The last sector reports examined are the e-commerce platforms, fresh fruit and vegetables, financial technologies in payment services sectors, respectively.
 The Authority's case handlers are always extremely eager to issue information requests (thereby cutting the review period) in transactions relating to these sectors, and even transactions that raise low-level competition concerns are looked into very carefully.
 In some sectors, the Authority is also statutorily required to seek the written opinion of other Turkish governmental bodies (such as the Turkish Information Technologies and Communication Authority, pursuant to Section 7/2 of the Law on Electronic Communication No. 5809).
 In such instances, the statutory opinion usually becomes a hold-up item that slows down the review process of the notified transaction.

-The consolidated statistics regarding merger cases in 2021 show that the chemical and mining sector took the lead with 37 transaction notifications, followed by information technologies and platform services sector with 32 notifications.
+The consolidated statistics regarding merger cases in 2022 show that transactions were most prevalent in the chemical and mining sector, with 36 notifications, followed by information technologies and platform services sector, with 30 notifications.